Driving in snowy conditions

 A winter storm was already pummeling the west side of town and heading my way.

 This happened maybe a dozen times on that drive home, each time with that sense of sure handling.
 Jeep does a great job of explaining how it works: “Toggle through the Selec-Terrain Management System and get dedicated control over different driving conditions.
 This legendary system adjusts shift patterns, engine performance and torque distribution for maximum traction on tough roads.”
 Okay, Jeep — will do.
-I had selected the Snow mode before I left the library, and what I was sensing was exactly that — adjusting the shift patterns, engine performance and torque distribution.
+I had selected the Snow mode before I left the library.
+And what I was sensing was exactly that — adjusting the shift patterns, engine performance and torque distribution.
 I couldn’t have said it better myself.

 Thankfully, I didn’t need to understand or explain it in order to use it, and I was impressed with how capable the system worked for such a large SUV.